piranha/solovyov.net/src/en/2020/karabiner-hotkeys.md

 Here are my [Karabiner config](https://github.com/piranha/conf/blob/master/karabiner.json) and [Hammerspoon config](https://github.com/piranha/conf/blob/master/hammerspoon.lua).

 P.S.
-Weirdly enough this post is not very useful for English speakers, so there is no real reason why wrote it in English.
+Weirdly enough this post is not very useful for English speakers, so there is no real reason to write it in English.
 But this thought came to me only when I finished writing and I'm too lazy to rewrite it. :)